Full of surprises and sharp as an ice pick.

 HOLLYWOOD REPORTER

-and compelling to watch… There are moments when FAR NORTH achieves the
+There are moments when FAR NORTH achieves the

 visionary, timeless quality of a folk tale.The film looks (and sounds)